ClementineCttn/SLRbanism/README.md

 In order to run part 3 (RENAME), you need to download the example data from the [Open Science Framework](https://osf.io/ds83p) and save it in the "raw-data/" folder.

-## Related document and citation
+## License and citation
-This repository is a companion notebook to our written [guidelines on systematic literature reviews for urbanists with R]().
+This repository is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

+It works as a companion notebook to our written [guidelines on systematic literature reviews for urbanists with R]().

 Please cite the guidelines as:
 @ TO DO
 Please cite this notebook as: